pts/tinyveracrypt/README.txt

 has key derivation from passphrase much faster than the default SHA-512 in Python.) tinyveracrypt doesn't work with Python 3.

-For opening encrypted volumes, a Linux system with the dmsetup(8) tool is also needed, with root access (e.g. sudo).
+For opening encrypted volumes, a Linux system with the dmsetup(8) tool (and also the losetup(8) tool for disk images) is also needed, with root access (e.g. sudo).

 Q16.
 Does a VeraCrypt volume have an unencrypted UUID?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""